danielaparker/jsoncons/doc/Examples.md

 (9) std::string Hello World
 (10) std::string YELLOW
 ```
 Encode is fine.
-But when decoding, jsoncons checks  if the JSON string "YELLOW" is a `std::string` before it checks whether it is an `ns::Color`, and since the answer is yes, it goes into the variant as a `std::string`.
+But when decoding, jsoncons checks if the JSON string "YELLOW" is a `std::string`
+before it checks whether it is an `ns::Color`, and since the answer is yes,
+it is stored in the variant as a `std::string`.

 But if we switch the order of `ns::Color` and `std::string` in the variant definition, viz.